 They want to bait, push, provoke and intimidate, devalue you.
 It is intentional.
 They want to get you going to get those reactions from you so that they can blame you.

 What can you do to help your case against them?

 If you can afford support, get lawyers, solicitors, barristers that understand you and what you’ve been through, that understand what the narcissist is like.

-Watch out for them, trying to speak to you, make eye contact with you, belittle you, goad you and do all they can to get a reaction from you, in the court, observing their behaviour, recognising what they’re trying to get from you and don’t give it to them.
-Don’t give them the satisfaction that they can get to you.
-This only ever works against you, we don’t prove our point when we try to point out their behaviour, we play into their hands when they claim we’re irrational, unreasonable and emotionally unstable, they’ll be acting all calm because they got us going.
-They’ll be claiming that we are the ones who are impossible to work with, Those who can no see the gaslighting and lies like we once couldn’t will be focused on how we are acting.
+Watch out for the narcissist, trying to speak to you, making eye contact with you, belittling you, goading you and doing all they can to get a reaction from you in the court, observing their behaviour, recognising what they’re trying to get from you and don’t give it to them.
+Please don’t give them the satisfaction that they can get to you.
+This only ever works against you.
+We don’t prove our point when we try to point out their behaviour.
+We play into their hands when they claim we’re irrational, unreasonable and emotionally unstable.
+They’ll be acting all calm because they got us going.
+They’ll be claiming that we are the ones who are impossible to work with, Those who can not see the gaslighting and lies like we once couldn’t will be focused on how we are reacting.
 Not what made us act this way.

 If the narcissist takes you to court further down the line, it is no longer your word against theirs.
 You have court police reports.

-2. Don’t try to be friendly and not put info in the court papers you might need to rely on in future.
+2. Don’t try to be friendly by information out of the court papers that you might need to rely on in future.
 Put everything in.
-A narcissist might act like they can play fair, they do not, they are lowering your defences ready to strike, you have to protect you and any children.
+A narcissist might act like they can play fair.
+They do not.
+They are lowering your defences, ready to strike.
+You have to protect yourself and any children.
 Your happiness is at stake if you don’t.